How to Calculate Your Macros For Fat Loss: Quick Summary

 How to Calculate Your Macros For Cutting

-Okay, so we’ve already figured out the amount of calories you should start at.
+Okay, so we’ve already figured out the number of calories you should start at.
 How do we figure out the macro breakdown out of that?

 Well, we’ve already covered the calorie content in each macro.